NLnetLabs/krill-manual/source/hsm.rst

 ..
 Note:: Krill uses one-off signing keys for the EE certificates used
           in RPKI Signed Objects (such as ROAs and Manifests).
-These keys are generated whenever such an object is created, and used only once for signing, and then they are detroyed.
+These keys are generated whenever such an object is created, and used only once for signing, and then they are destroyed.

           Such keys will **NOT** be created with, stored in or signed with the HSM.
 This is because it can be slow to generate, sign